HydroLearn/HydroLearn/README.md

   2. Login using the credentials you provided in the `createsuperuser` prompts in the previous section.

   3. once in the admin interface, You should see a section titled 'DJANGOCMS'
       - find this section and click the `Pages` link.

   4. First things first, we need to generate the Home page.
 Select the "New Page" button on the top right and in the form that appears add the following:
-      - Title should be set to Home
+      - Title should be set to "Home" (no quotes)
         - *the slug field should have auto generated as 'home' when entering the title.*
       - At the bottom of the form click the 'Save and continue editing' button (this will trigger a page refresh)
       - Scroll to the bottom of the form and you should now see an 'Advanced Settings' option to the bottom left. click it.